Sanjib-22/Genomic-Disease-Prediction/README.md

 ## 🙌 Acknowledgments

 - This project was completed under the guidance of **Prof. M.K.
 Bhuyan**, Department of EEE, **IIT Guwahati**.
-- Thanks to [your teammate’s name here] for collaborating on model development and experiments.
+- Thanks to [Pragyan Thapa](https://github.com/pragyanthapa) for collaborating on model development and experiments.